Technowise/spottit/README.md

   * Add comment to post on successful spotting by user.
 * 0.0.26
   * Make comment on successful spotting configurable, along with time duration setting.
+* 0.0.27
+  * Update devvit version(to 0.11.11), unmount web-view after game is finished, changes to fix possibility of negative time in leaderboard.

 ## Links
 ### Demo